-An advisory board commissioned by Republican Gov. John Kasich created the certification process after a series of fatal police shootings of unarmed blacks in Ohio and nationally, including the 2014 shooting of 12-year-old Tamir Rice in Cleveland.
+An advisory board commissioned by Republican Gov. John Kasich (KAY’-sihk) created the standards after a series of fatal police shootings in Ohio and nationally.

-Agencies that don’t meet statewide standards as minimum policies are listed noncompliant on an annual list to be released next month.
+Agencies that don’t meet the statewide standards as minimum policies will be listed as noncompliant on an annual list to be released next month.
 Standards also include recruiting and hiring.

 The Department of Public Safety announced this month that the Fayette Police Department in northwestern Ohio, the Hiram Police Department in northeastern Ohio and the Cleveland Clinic Police Department have met the standards.

 The agency says 516 departments employing more than 28,000 officers have either met the standards or are in the process.